8 Different Types of Ribbon Explained (Best Ribbon for Wreaths & Crafts)

 Satin ribbon is one of the most popular and versatile types available.
 Known for its smooth, shiny surface and luxurious feel, satin ribbon is often used in gift wrapping, floral arrangements, wedding decor, and fashion embellishments.
 It comes in both single-faced (shiny on one side) and double-faced (shiny on both sides) varieties.
 Satin ribbon is typically made from silk or synthetic fibers like polyester and nylon.

 Best Uses: Elegant bows, wedding decorations, floral arrangements, apparel accents.
+Need help with bow making?
+See our article on how to make a bow.

 Polyester Ribbon